 Tutorial: Teleoperate the Robot with a Joystick

-This demo will enable you to remote control the robot with a joystick.
-Additionally, you will be able to visualize the outputs of the various sensors on the robot with Foxglove.
+This demo walks through remote controlling the robot with a joystick.
+Additionally, you visualize the outputs of the various sensors on the robot with Foxglove.

 For this tutorial, it is assumed that you have successfully setup your Nova Carter robot using the setup instructions here and you are familiar with the Isaac ROS development environment.